 The lawsuit was originally filed on June 21, 2012, and challenged the constitutionality of several major provisions of the Dodd-Frank Wall Street Reform and Consumer Protection Act: the CFPB, the Financial Stability Oversight Council, and the Liquidation Authority.

 In August 2013, a federal judge dismissed the lawsuit in a flawed decision that ignored the very real harm Dodd-Frank has inflicted on the plaintiffs and on many Americans who depend banks to provide loans for everything from their home to their small business.

 Subsequently, the plaintiffs appealed the decision, and a hearing was held in November 2014, before a panel of the U.S. Court of Appeals for the District of Columbia Circuit.

 On July 24, 2015, the D.C.
 Circuit Court affirmed that CEI, 60 Plus Association, and the State National Bank in Big Spring, Texas, had standing to challenge the constitutionality of the CFPB and President Obama’s 2012 recess appointment of its director, Richard Cordray.
 On those issues, the court remanded the case back to the district court for a ruling on the merits of the case.
 Unfortunately, at the same time, the appeals court also upheld other parts of the district court’s decision regarding the lack of standing of eleven states to challenge other Dodd-Frank provisions.

-As of December 2016, we are awaiting a ruling by the U.S. District Court judge on the constitutional questions concerning the CFPB’s powers.
+We are awaiting a ruling by the U.S. District Court judge on the constitutional questions concerning the CFPB’s powers.

 Proceedings & Orders